 Don’t wait for change to come to you

+Keep up with developments in your field by following your industry leaders on social media and looking up relevant stories using Google’s News search feature.
 If you don’t present yourself as ready and willing to step outside your comfort zone, how will others know that you’re hungry for promotion?

 Leaders need communication skills to:

-- Build a rapport with new connections
+Build a rapport with new connections

-- Nurture long-term relationships
+Nurture long-term relationships

-- Explain complex issues
+Explain complex issues

 Deal with a variety of personalities

 3. Critical thinking

-The goal is to find the best objective solution to a problem, rather than the one that aligns with your preconceptions or personal biases.
+Ultimately, the goal is to find the best objective solution to a problem, rather than the one that aligns with your preconceptions or personal biases.

 You will need to:

 Consider all evidence

-- Assess alternative points of view
+Assess alternative points of view

 Keep an open mind

 Allow results to alter your approach

 Taking full responsibility for your actions will go a long way to earn the trust and respect of your colleagues.
 When things don’t go to plan, be clear about the part you played and accept the consequences so that you can learn from the experience.

 Be clear about what is expected of you and other people.
-Don’t be afraid to go back to your manager and ask for clarification—or to hold your colleagues accountable for their commitments as well.
+Don’t be afraid to go back to your manager and ask for clarification, or to hold your colleagues accountable for their commitments as well.

 Time management: Prepare in advance to ensure a thorough understanding of the subject matter

 Critical thinking: Evaluate alternative viewpoints

 Communication: Persuade others by explaining your argument clearly

-Active listening: Show that you have considered opposing points and return a relevant counter argument
+Active listening: Show that you have considered opposing points and return a relevant counter-argument

 Accountability: Accept criticism and know where you are prepared to compromise

 Emotional intelligence: Keep a level head and know when to ask for more

 Whether you have to close an important deal, resolve a conflict at work, or negotiate your next promotion – being able to negotiate demonstrates that you have the initiative and drive to succeed.